Emma Thompson says the Oscars left her 'seriously ill' - Local News 8

 She added: “I quickly developed a sort of allergy to that part of the job.
 I’m lucky — I think it must be awful if you’re James Bond.”

-Thompson did not elaborate about on her illness or the circumstances of either event.
+Thompson did not elaborate about her illness or the circumstances of either event.

 A fuller interview was available on the magazine’s Radio Times podcast, in which Thompson said that she felt fame can be a “highly toxic condition” but that being grounded helps.